We use cookies to help provide you with the best possible online experience.

 The easiest ways to order repeat prescriptions are:

-- Prescriptions ordered after 1pm will take an extra day.
+- Requests made after 1pm will take an extra day.

 We ask that you only order the medication you need.
 Please do not automatically order everything on your repeat prescription.